Perspective | A high school football team told adults they were spit on and called the n-word. Nothing changed until a player posted, ‘enough is enough!’

 The time for quietly handling incidents of hate within schools is over.
 Students are making that clear.

-Monique Brown-Bryant, who is African American and facilitates conversations about diversity in Arlington Schools for the organization Challenging Racism, is the mother of a Wakefield football player.
+Monique Brown-Bryant, who is African American and facilitates conversations about diversity in Arlington schools for the organization Challenging Racism, is the mother of a Wakefield football player.

 She says that Hatcher and other players who spoke publicly about what happened didn’t do so without considering how it could affect their college prospects and other aspects of their lives.
 They figured they would likely draw online attacks — and they did.
 But, she says, the students and their parents had expressed concerns to administrators and the players waited nearly two weeks for an adequate response.
 That didn’t come, she says.